Ambassador Thomas Greminger is the Director of the Geneva Centre for Security Policy (GCSP).

-As Programme Officer, Nazgul supports selected partners in Central Asia in their Inclusive Dialogue with Business processes.
+As Senior Programme Officer, Nazgul supports selected partners in Central Asia in their Business Engagement processes.

 Nazgul has 12 years’ experience in project management.
 As a project manager for the Eurasia Foundation of Central Asia, she was responsible for managing budgets of over US $1.3 million.
 She also developed a communication strategy for the World Bank on supporting the Extractive Industry Transparency Initiative in mining-affected communities and has led outreach campaigns promoting human rights at grassroots level.